Passing (juggling): Starting

-This happens when 1 jugglers has more objects at the start, for example when 2 jugglers pass 7 objects.
+This happens when 1 juggler has more objects at the start, for example when 2 jugglers pass 7 objects.

 Rhythms

 There are three main types of rhythm.
 The first is the usual where each hand throws with equal time between each other.
 The second is sometimes referred to as a galloped rhythm, when the left hand only throws after a little after the right hand has thrown.
 The third is synchronous, when both hands throw at the same time.

 Collisions

 A collision is when two or more clubs hit each other in the air.
 Usually they are unrecoverable.
 There are ways of avoiding collisions.
 For example, in 6 club Ultimates, both throwing from in to out can prevent the clubs from colliding.
 Other ways are to make one person throw wider than they would normally do.

 Records

 As for solo juggling, world records for passing are kept.
 The rules generally require that two-count passing be used, and that the number of successful catches be four times the number of props, in order for a passing attempt to be successful.
 Current world records are as follows: